awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl taint nodes node_name key=value:NoSchedule
    ```

-   If you are upgrading your worker nodes to a new Kubernetes version, you can identify and taint all of the nodes of a particular Kubernetes version \(in this case, 1\.15\.11\) with the following code snippet\.
+   If you are upgrading your nodes to a new Kubernetes version, you can identify and taint all of the nodes of a particular Kubernetes version \(in this case, 1\.15\) with the following code snippet\.

    ```
-   K8S_VERSION=1.15.11
+   K8S_VERSION=1.15
    nodes=$(kubectl get nodes -o jsonpath="{.items[?(@.status.nodeInfo.kubeletVersion==\"v$K8S_VERSION\")].metadata.name}")
    for node in ${nodes[@]}
    do